 - A16.1 Payment of Overpayment.
-If at any time the Province provides Funds in excess of the amount to which the Recipient is entitled under the Agreement, the Province may: - (a) deduct an amount equal to the excess Funds from any further instalments of Funds; or - (b) demand that the Recipient pay an amount equal to the excess Funds to the Province. - A16.2 Debt Due.
-If, pursuant to the Agreement: - (a) the Province demands from the Recipient the payment of any Funds or such Funds or other amount will be deemed to be a debt due and owing to the Province by the Recipient, and the Recipient will pay the amount to the Province immediately, unless the Province directs otherwise.
+If at any time the Province provides Funds in excess of the amount to which the Recipient is entitled under the Agreement, the Province may: - deduct an amount equal to the excess Funds from any further instalments of Funds; or - (b) demand that the Recipient pay an amount equal to the excess Funds to the Province. - A16.2 Debt Due.
+If, pursuant to the Agreement: - (a) the Province demands from the Recipient the payment of any Funds or an amount equal to any Funds; or such Funds or other amount will be deemed to be a debt due and owing to the Province by the Recipient, and the Recipient will pay the amount to the Province immediately, unless the Province directs otherwise.